-The Net API Module must be added to the module.ivy of the MicroEJ Application project to use the Net library.
+The Net API Module must be added to the module.ivy of the MicroEJ Application project in order to allow access to the Net library.

 '''

 <dependency org="ej.api" name="net" rev="1.1.1"/>

 '''

 This library provides a set of options.
 Refer to the chapter Application Options which lists all available options.